 Statistics and Facts Involving Trucks Carrying Hazardous Materials

-If you are a company or a driver involved in the transportation of hazardous materials, there are some important facts and statistics you should pay attention to as reported by the Federal Motor Carrier Safety Administration’s Office of Information Management, further emphasizing the importance of carrying property hazardous materials transportation insurance.
+If you are a company or a driver involved in the transportation of hazardous materials, there are some important facts and statistics you should pay attention to – as reported by the Federal Motor Carrier Safety Administration’s Office of Information Management – further emphasizing the importance of carrying hazardous materials transportation insurance.

-- For the years of 1980 – 1990, the average number of large trucks carrying hazardous materials involved in fatal crashes was 225 annually.
+- For the years 2016-2018, the average number of large trucks carrying hazardous materials involved in fatal crashes was 148 annually.

-- Non-fatal crashes involving large trucks carrying hazardous materials for the same time period was approximately 6,000 annually.
+- Non-fatal crashes involving large trucks carrying hazardous materials in 2018 totaled 3,913.

-- Transportation of flammable liquids accounts for almost half of all fatal truck crashes involving hazardous materials for the years of 1991 – 2000.
+- Transportation of flammable liquids accounts for 54% crashes involving hazardous materials for the years 2016-2018.

-Hazardous materials haulers face specific insurance requirements and must provide insurance liability usually between $1 million and $5 million depending on the cargo.
-If cargo haulers are unsure of the classification of cargo, they should contact the shipper who provided the cargo or look at the definitions of hazardous materials in hazardous materials regulations under 49 CFT 177.
-Failure to comply with insurance requirements for hauling hazardous materials can result in civil penalties and fines as well as possible incarceration.
+Hazardous materials haulers face specific insurance requirements and must provide insurance liability usually between $1 million and $5 million, depending on the cargo.
+If cargo haulers are unsure of the classification of cargo, they should contact the shipper that provided the cargo or look at the definitions of hazardous materials in hazardous materials regulations under Title 49, Part 177 of the Code of Federal Regulations.
+Failure to comply with insurance requirements for hauling hazardous materials can result in civil penalties, as well as possible incarceration.

-Your transportation of hazardous materials insurance policy covers liability for:
+Your transportation of hazardous materials insurance policy can cover liability for:

 - Loading and Unloading Cargo